-Setting the stage for the future of the Galapagos is the newly built Conservation yacht, coming in late 2020.
+Setting the stage for the future of the Galapagos is the newly built Conservation yacht.
 She’s designed to celebrate the values, quality and innovation of upscale Galapagos travel while upholding and promoting sustainability, both socially and environmentally in the archipelago.
 With a cruising speed of 16 knots, the M/Y Conservation is designed to maximize time spent on visitor sites.
 Her agility allows guests to get off the beaten path to access and explore the best and most hard-to-reach places in the Galapagos.

 AdventureSmith Explorations’ M/Y Conservation review includes a detailed description of the small ship including deck plans and a photo gallery.
 Please read our review below then contact our Galapagos cruise experts to compare the Conservation with other small cruise ships, yachts and catamarans offering Galapagos cruises.
 The vessel is currently under construction in Italy by shipbuilder Benetti and is expected to splash in late 2020.

 Choose the Conservation to know you’re supporting a forward-thinking small ship.
 With extra efforts like biodegradable amenities and an environmentally conscious crew, the Conservation yacht is dedicated to doing more to preserve the beauty of the Galapagos.